BrunoPosa/inception/README.md

     * Now go back to VM and type reboot.
     * Now login with root and root password.
     * Now lets install sudo: vi /etc/apk/repositories.
 When it opens type i and then delete "#" infront of last line.
 Now click esc, then ":wq" to save and exit.
-    * Now type "su -", "apk update", "apk add sudo", "sudo visude".
+    * Now type "su -", "apk update", "apk add sudo", "sudo visudo".
     * When it opens click "i" and uncomment (delete "#" infront of) %sudo ALL=(ALL:ALL) ALL.
 Then exit.
     * After this check if group sudo exist with the command: getent group sudo.
 If no output is given it means that not.
 So we have to create the group and after add our user in the group: "addgroup sudo", "adduser tmenkovi sudo".
 Where tmenkovi is my username and sudo is the groupt.
 Now you are good to go to exercise sudo writes with your user.
 * Installation and Configuration of SSH: